Terms and Conditions

 2. Commission Rates for antiques, collectibles, memorabilia, art, jewellery, homewares and automobilia auctions

-Spicer’s charge 15% commission up to £1,000 and 10% on the balance thereafter, in addition we charge 1% loss and damage cover, all lots are subject to a minimum fee of £7 and £3 for internet exposure.
+Spicer’s charge 15% commission, in addition we charge 1% loss and damage cover, all lots are subject to a minimum fee of £7 and £3 for internet exposure.